iknowjason/GHOSTSPlayground/README.md

 **Customize GHOSTS Linux Server:**

-To customize GHOSTS, you can modify the default admin credentials for red, blue and api keys in ```bas.tf```.
-For other customizations, you can modify the ```local.yml.tpl``` Caldera configuration file.
+To customize GHOSTS, you can modify the linux bootstrap script variables, instance size, security groups and other details in ```ghosts.tf```.

-You can create custom abilities in your project that get automatically loaded into Caldera.
-This image shows a custom ability for lateral-movement that is built locally from ```files/bas/abilities/lateral-movement/```.

 **Teraform Output:**